Royal Air Force Air Cadets

-The Royal Air Force Air Cadets (RAFAC) is a volunteer-military youth organisation sponsored by the Royal Air Force that manages both the Air Training Corps and RAF Sections of the Combined Cadet Force.
-The organisation is headed by a former serving RAF officer, Commandant Air Cadets.
-The current commandant is Air Commodore Tony Keeling.
+The Royal Air Force Air Cadets (RAFAC) is the combined volunteer-military youth organisation sponsored by the Royal Air Force, which is formed by both the Air Training Corps and RAF Sections of the Combined Cadet Force.
+The organisation is headed by a serving RAF officer, Commandant Air Cadets.
+The current commandant is Air Commodore Al Lewis.

 Prior to 1 October 2017, the RAFAC was called the Air Cadet Organisation (ACO).
-As of 1 April 2014, the ACO had a strength of 53,360 cadets and cadet force adult volunteers.
+As of 1 April 2023, the RAFAC had a strength of 42,190 cadets and 10,070 cadet force adult volunteers.
 Cadets are aged between 12 and 17 on entry to the organisation, and can remain until they are 18, or with special permission, until they are 20.